Website is currently under development. Thank You

 Local communities in India successfully campaigned to stop Vedanta (a British mining giant) opening a mine on their lands.
 This involved sustained targeting of the company, its investors, and the Indian government, who eventually revoked the license.

-In addition to campaigning directly against the government responsible, consider the following entities;
+In addition to campaigning directly against the government responsible, consider the following entities:

 In the famous anti-apartheid campaign, countries, companies and organisations across the world were targeted regarding their relations with South Africa.
 This succeeded in isolating the SA government and bringing about an intensive sanctions program, helping the local grassroots movement achieve justice.